 Shelli Bakken | Mar 21, 2018

-What do singer Neil Diamond and actor Michael J. Fox have in common?
+Aside from being masters in their craft, what do singer Neil Diamond and actor Michael J. Fox have in common?
 They are living with Parkinson’s disease (PD), a disease that destroys a group of brain cells that produce dopamine.

 April is Parkinson's Awareness Month.
-As a member of the Struthers Parkinson's Care Network, Walker Methodist actively works to provide our teams with education needed to improve care for our residents living with PD.
+As a member of the Struthers Parkinson's Care Network, Walker Methodist actively works to provide our teams with the education needed to improve care for our residents living with PD.

 Many people are not familiar with PD and how it impacts the mind and body — and there are a lot of assumptions and myths around the disease.
 In support of Parkinson's Awareness Month, here are nine facts about Parkinson's disease.

 Approximately one million Americans are diagnosed with Parkinson’s disease, making it the second-most diagnosed disease behind Alzheimer’s.
 The disease impacts 1 in 100 people over age 60, and 2 in 100 people over age 70.